-- To receive and consider the Report of the Board of Directors and the Financial Statement as at 31st December 2019 and the Report of the Auditors thereon. - 2.
-To declare a First and Final Dividend of Rs 1.25 per Ordinary Share in respect of the financial year ending 31st December 2019 as recommended by the Directors.
+- 1. To receive and consider the Report of the Board of Directors and the Financial Statement as at 31st December 2020 and the Report of the Auditors thereon. - 2. i) Ordinary Resolution ii) Ordinary Resolution iii) Ordinary Resolution

-3. i) Ordinary Resolution

 That the age limit of 70 years referred to in Section 210 of the Companies Act No. 07 of 2007 shall not apply to SHING PEE TAO who attained the age of 70 years on 25th December 1986 and that he be re-elected as a Director of the Company.